european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2270_digital_twins.md

 The owner of the machine can now add additional services like a rental module to the Digital Twin and enable new capabilities on the twin which can't be accessed by the manufacturer.

-Digital Twins on evan.network have a very open concept which can be adapted to every physical asset on the real world.
+Digital Twins on European Public Network have a very open concept which can be adapted to every physical asset on the real world.
 You can handle which persons you give access to specific data elements stored on the Digital Twin.